Stochastic dynamics of three competing clones: Conditions and times for invasion, coexistence and fixation: Appendix

-To illustrate our results, we performed individuals based stochastic simulations of our model.
-At time $T$, the total rate of possible events is given by The probability that at time $T+\Delta T $, the next event is a birth (resp. a death) of an individual $i$ is given by $\beta_i N_i(T)/ E(T)$ (resp. $d_i(N(T)) N_i(T)/E(t)$).
-The time $\Delta T$ is drawn in an exponential distribution with parameter $E(T)$.
+At time $T$, the total rate of possible events is given by where $N_i(T)$ is the number of clone $i$ individuals in the population at time $T$, $b_i$ is the individual reproduction rate of clone $i$ individuals, $\delta_i$ the individual death rate, and $C_{ij}$ is the effect of competition of a single clone $j$ individual on a clone $i$ individual, affecting death.
+The probability that at time $T+\Delta T $, the next event is a birth (resp. a death) of a clone $i$ individual is given by $\beta_i N_i(T)/ \psi(T)$ (resp. $d_i(N(T)) N_i(T)/\psi(T)$ where $d_i(N_i)=\delta_i N_i + \sum_j C_{ij}N_j(T))$.
+The time $\Delta T$ is drawn in an exponential distribution with parameter $\psi(T)$.
 If an individual $i$ is born (resp. is dead) then the size of the population of mutants $i$ becomes $N_i(T+\Delta T) = N_i(T)+1$ (resp. $N_i(T+\Delta T) = N_i(T)-1)$.
-The simulations finally just consist in randomly determining the succession of events and the time taken for each event.
-Note that we did not use this stochastic algorithm to determine the distribution of the different final states since given the ecological parameters summarized in $S_{ij}$, and $\alpha$ the time of appearance of mutation 2, we can determine the final states using Tab. \ref{tableass1} and \ref{tableass2}.
+The succession of events and the time taken for each event are randomly drawn until the desired final state is reached.
+Simulations were run either for illustrative purpose and show the different possible dynamics or to estimate invasion and fixation times.
+In the latter case, 200 independent replicates were run and the mean time among the replicates were calculated as an estimate of times.
+Note that we did not use this stochastic algorithm to explore the parametric space using prior distributions of the parameters.
+We determined the different final states using Tab. \ref{tab:cases} given the ecological parameters summarized in $S_{ij}$, and $\alpha$ the time of appearance of mutation 2.